Welcome to our community!

 The LLPOA maintains a beautiful beach with swimming

 under lifeguard supervision.
-Open from noon to 8 PM June though labor Day, the beach has a snack bar, and a game
+Open from noon to 8 PM June though labor Day, the beach also features an outdoor playset for the kids.
+A newly resurfaced basketball court is available daily for members.
+The LLPOA hosts many events

-such as dances, luaus and cornroasts throughout the year, and the
+such as dances, luaus, and cornroasts throughout the year, and the

-clubhouse is fully functional with two kitchens, a large hall, and
+clubhouse is available for rental, with two fully functiona kitchens, a large hall, and a downstairs lounge for renters' more intimate events.
+More social activity

 is provided by both a ladies' organization and a men's club, though